unicode-org/cldr/docs/ldml/tr35-info.md

 * * *

-Copyright © 2001–2024 Unicode, Inc. All Rights Reserved.
-The Unicode Consortium makes no expressed or implied warranty of any kind, and assumes no liability for errors or omissions.
-No liability is assumed for incidental and consequential damages in connection with or arising out of the use of the information or programs contained or accompanying this technical report.
-The Unicode [Terms of Use](https://www.unicode.org/copyright.html) apply.
+© 2024–2024 Unicode, Inc.
+This publication is protected by copyright, and permission must be obtained from Unicode, Inc. prior to any reproduction, modification, or other use not permitted by the [Terms of Use](https://www.unicode.org/copyright.html).
+Specifically, you may make copies of this publication and may annotate and translate it solely for personal or internal business purposes and not for public distribution, provided that any such permitted copies and modifications fully reproduce all copyright and other legal notices contained in the original.
+You may not make copies of or modifications to this publication for public distribution, or incorporate it in whole or in part into any product or publication without the express written permission of Unicode.

+Use of all Unicode Products, including this publication, is governed by the Unicode [Terms of Use](https://www.unicode.org/copyright.html).
+The authors, contributors, and publishers have taken care in the preparation of this publication, but make no express or implied representation or warranty of any kind and assume no responsibility or liability for errors or omissions or for consequential or incidental damages that may arise therefrom.
+This publication is provided “AS-IS” without charge as a convenience to users.

-Unicode and the Unicode logo are trademarks of Unicode, Inc., and are registered in some jurisdictions.
+Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the United States and other countries.